jozefg/drafts/quotients.markdown

 `(a, b) ∈ A`.

 Now another problem rears it head, what does `a : A` mean?
-Well even though we're dealing with PERs it's important to maintain reflexivity across each type, we still want `1 ≡ 1`!
+Well even though we're dealing with PERs, but it's quite reasonable to say something is a member of a type if it's reflexive.
+That is to say each relation is a full equivalence relation for the things we call members of that type.
 So we can therefore define `a : A` to be `(a, a) ∈ A`.

 Another important constraint, in order for a type family to be well formed, it needs to respect the equality of the type it maps across.
-In other words, for all `B : A → Type`, we have `(a, a') ∈ A' ⇒ B a ≡ B a'`.
-This should seem on par with how we defined function equality.
+In other words, for all `B : A → Type`, we have `(a, a') ∈ A' ⇒ (B a = B a') ∈ U`.
+This should seem on par with how we defined function equality and we call this "type functionality".

+Let's all touch on another concept: squashed types.
+The idea is to take a type and throw away all information other than whether or not it's occupied.
+There are two basic types of squashing, extensional or intensional.
+In the intensional we consider two squashed things equal if and only if the types they're squashing are equal

+         A = B
+      ————————————
+       [A] = [B]

+Now we can also consider only the behavior of the squashed type, the extensional view.
+Since the only behavior of a squashed type is simply existing, our extensional squash type has the equivalence

+       ∥A∥ ⇔ ∥B∥
+       ————————–
+        ∥A∥ = ∥B∥

+Now aside from this, the introduction of these types are basically the
+same: if we can prove that a type is occupied, we can grab a squashed type.
+Similarly, when we eliminate a type all we get is the trivial occupant of the squashed type, called •.

 Now with all of that out of the way, I'd like to present two typing rules